Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 1. Based on eye-balling the alignments, do you think that each gene has a consistent rate of molecular evolution along its full length?

+   No!
+There appear to be highly conserved regions, where the sequence is identical across species, and other sites that are highly polymorphic.
+Rate of molecular evolution here is synonymous with the degree of polymorphism/sequence divergence in these three genes across species.

 2. Based on eye-balling the alignments, which gene (16S, 18S, or 28S) do you think has the fastest average rate of molecular evolution?
 The slowest?

+   16s appears to have the fastest rate, while 28s seems to have the slowest rate of evolution.

 ### Create concatenated alignments